thec3uk/pco-kiosk/README.md

 ## Todo

-- Shift to second screen, if this is possible (test the current code first)
 - Open planning center (given a service id or link)
+  - this is either a popover on the button click